spacenoxxx/rudra/README.md

 ## To test the PoC in the region ap-south-1, do the following.
 You must already have the following (AWS Account with aws-cli configured)

-You have to populate the following parameters with the appropriate values in the `ec2-noip.yaml` template:
+You have to populate the `default` values of the below given parameters as needed in the `ec2-noip.yaml` template:

 1. VpcId =
 2. ImageId =